StefanKjartansson/stadfangaskra-rest/README.md

 Needed a very fast service to geocode addresses and wanted to try golang.

+It's very fast, request time ranges from a puny 0.03 ms to 8.ms depending on volume returned.

 ### How does it work?

 Loads the contents of the Icelandic placenames csv file from [Opin Gögn](http://gogn.island.is/) into memory and wraps it in a warm HTTP blanket.